perlsdiver/InteractiveDataVizPortfolio/README.md

 Class feedback in the initial presentation helped me to imagine how I might co-present demographic data to offer a fuller picture of what the counts of inadequate plumbing when.
 Demographic analysis was less foregrounded in my approach, although I imagined how it might make for an interesting intersection between the built environment and population characteristics.
 I also received suggestions about adding a tooltip and some other interactive features I had not considered.

 Another part of our peer demonstrations was getting to see my classmates' design processes, including their iterations, their code snippets, and their mock-ups.
 It helped me to imagine different ways of putting together my project, as well as how users might interact with it.
 Offering feedback on theirs, as well, helped me feel a little more confident - that my ability to contribute was not limited to my techinical skill level.
 I greatly enjoyed these feedback processes and being a part of that learning community.

+**The Roads Not Taken**
+There are several directions this project could have gone, or directions it could go.
+A first modification would be to add demographic data about each Census tract, as this current version solely contains data on housing characteristics.
+Other directions to take would be layering in multiple sources of data, including city-level administative data available on NYC Open Data.
+It would be interesting to add layers of FDNY fire houses, 311 calls about heat or hot water, 311 calls about loose fire hydrants, and a layer of data about public bathrooms and pools nearby.
+Other data to analyze in this map could include evictions, property ownership patterns (in particular to see if any owners of renter-occupied buildings that lack plubming are owned by anyone on the NYC Public Advocate's worst landlords list).

+It would also be interesting to display a map that soley focused on Census tracts that contain higher densities of occupied buildings that lack working plumbing.

 **Sketches**